Machine Learning

 These models of the problem won't be completely designed by us.

-We will create the overall design of the model, and train it on the known inputs/outputs.
+We will create the overall design of the model: choose the technique and set some parameters that need to be decided by a human, hyperparamters.
+Then we will train it on the known inputs/outputs to determing parameters in the model.

 Linear Regression